What Does It Actually Mean To Engage Your Core? Experts Explain

 Anyone who has taken a Pilates, yoga, or barre class has most likely heard the phrase "engage your core."
 The action has a variety of supportive and physical benefits, but what exactly does it mean, and how do you know if you're doing it properly?

 We consulted personal trainers and fitness experts to help answer these questions before your next workout.

 What does it mean to activate or engage your core?

 The word "core" makes most people think of abs, but the core actually encompasses far more than just one region of the body.

 "When we talk about your core, think of it as a group of muscles that stabilize your spine," says fitness trainer BB Arrington, NASM-CPT.
-This includes the back, abs, glutes, and pelvic floor muscles, and even the diaphragm (muscle of respiration).
+This includes the back, abs, glutes, pelvic floor muscles, and even the diaphragm (muscle of respiration).